openhab/openhab-addons/bundles/org.openhab.binding.networkupstools/README.md

 The thing is a `ups` thing.
 The thing supports a number of nut features out-of-the-box.
 And supports the option to configure additional channels to get other NUT variables.
+The thing queries the NUT server for the status of the UPS approximate every 3 seconds.
+And updates the status when a change happens.
+When the UPS status changes it updates all other linked channels.
+Besides the UPS status change update the channels are updated at the user configured refresh time.

-Some nut variables are static in nature and should not match a channel.
+Some nut variables are static in nature and are not suited for a channel.
 Some of these could be updated, like of firmware version.
-Therefore the properties are updated wit a 1 hour frequency.
+Therefore the properties are updated with a 1 hour frequency.
 The following nut variables are are read and added to the thing as properties:

 | Property         | Description